 Serving People with Disabilities in the Most Integrated Setting: Community Living and Olmstead

 OCR's response to Olmstead complaints has had a significant impact in facilitating the community integration of individuals with disabilities.
-OCR has received complaints filed by or on behalf of a wide range of individuals, including individuals with physical, psychiatric, developmental and cognitive impairments, and individuals of all ages, including children, young and middle-aged adults, and elderly persons.
-As a result of OCR's efforts, many individuals have been able to move from an institution to the community, and many individuals have avoided unnecessary institutionalization.
+OCR has received complaints filed by or on behalf of a wide range of individuals, including individuals with different types of disabilities, and people of all ages.
+As a result of OCR's efforts, many individuals have transitioned from an institution to the community, and many individuals have avoided unnecessary institutionalization.
 For example:

-- Individuals who lost their housing and/or community-based supportive services when they entered institutions due to an acute health care problem have had the needed services provided or restored.
+- Individuals who lost their housing and/or community-based supportive services when they were forced to enter institutions due to an acute health care problem have had the needed services provided or restored.

-- Increased hours of personal care and assistance are being provided to individuals who need them to stay in the community.
+- Increased hours of personal care and assistance are being provided to individuals who require additional services to remain in the community.

-- Individuals with disabilities are having greater control over their community-based care and services.
+- Individuals with disabilities now have greater control over their community-based care and services.

 Recent OCR Olmstead Enforcement Success Stories

 - OCR has conducted enforcement activities resulting in positive change for individuals needing community services to live in the least restrictive environment.
 Notably, the October 19, 2010 settlement agreement signed by the Department of Justice, OCR and the State of Georgia will ensure that thousands of people with developmental disabilities and individuals with mental illness receive community services instead of institutional care.
 Read about this Settlement Agreement and other Olmstead Enforcement Success Stories.